DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ## One-Time Selection

-To create a selector and immediately execute it without saving, use the `select` method of the [test controller](../test-code-structure.md#test-controller) to do this.
+To create a selector and immediately execute it without saving it, use the `select` method of the [test controller](../test-code-structure.md#test-controller).

 ```text
 t.select( init [, options] )